 Preheat the oven to 400 degrees F.

-Paint the crab cakes with a miniscule amount of oil and sear in a hot oven-safe skillet or on a griddle top until lightly golden brown on both sides.
+Paint the crab cakes with a minuscule amount of oil and sear in a hot oven-safe skillet or on a griddle top until lightly golden brown on both sides.
 The cakes have such little binder that you need to be careful when flipping them over so that they don't fall apart.
 Place the pan in the oven for about 5 minutes, or to heat through.

 Variation: I prefer to use a grill with really good hardwood briquette or mesquite.
 You'll need a special rack accessory that can be found in any store that sells grills.
 I use a rack with little holes so the crab won't fall through into the fire.
 Make sure that the rack is well seasoned or the crab will stick to the grill.
 If you're good with a grill then go for it.

-Recipe courtesy of Jimmy's, An American Restaurant
+Recipe courtesy Jimmy's, An American Restaurant